 Born in Belgium in 1975, Pieter Van Eecke has studied Philosophy (Ghent State University) and Sculpture (Sint-Lucas Brussels).
-He works and lives in South America and became a filmmaker.
+He worked and lived in South America and became a filmmaker.
 His last documentary about the earthquake in Haiti, the internationally acclaimed Goudougoudou (co-directed with Fabrizio Scapin) was broadcast on television (TV5monde, RTBF, TG4) and was featured at various international film festivals.

 Photo credit © Willem Govaerts